Platon Nguyễn Văn Thành: From a French legionnaire to a member of Viet Minh's 307th battalion

-As a French legionnaire, Platon and others ware sent to southern Vietnam to suppress the resistance war of the Viet Minh against French invasion.
+As a French legionnaire, Platon and others were sent to southern Vietnam to suppress the resistance war of the Viet Minh against French invasion.
 He first arrived at Saigon, then was garrisoned at Vĩnh Long and Bến Tre.
 Platon was assigned as a truck driver and did not directly participate in combat against the Viet Minh.
 However, Platon still witnessed the war crimes and brutality of the French army against the Vietnamese people.
 And then Platon discovered the pictures of communist leaders Lenin, Stalin, and Mao Zedong amongst the looted personal belongings of Viet Minh soldiers.
 He decided to join the Viet Minh and assist their effort against the French.
 He first secretly smuggled weapons to the Vietnamese partisans and, together with the Vietnamese, planned an escape from the French camp.
 However, the plan was exposed due to a traitor and Platon narrowly escaped being convicted as his Vietnamese comrades refused to reveal Platon's identity to the French authorities.
 Platon later smuggled food and rations to the Vietnamese prisoners of war, assisted them in their menial labor, and openly told them about his past as a Soviet POW.
 Platon's kindness to the Vietnamese attracted the attention of a Viet Minh underground agent, and after several tests of loyalty, the agent helped Platon to escape the French military camp on 17 August 1947.

 Platon quickly adapted to his new life as a Viet Minh partisan, and took a Vietnamese name, Nguyễn Văn Thành, shortened as Hai Thành or Thành Nga.
 Platon learned to speak Vietnamese, wore Vietnamese clothes, behaved like a Vietnamese, and got addicted to local Vietnamese cuisine, including the smelly mắm.
 He actively assisted the Vietnamese in their daily labour.
 The local Vietnamese had a good relationship with Platon, they even gave him more favour and affection due to sympathy with his unfortunate fate.
 Being physically strong, Platon usually carried the wounded from the battlefield, and having a Western appearance enabled him to disguise himself as French officers to lure the French into Vietnamese surprise attacks.
 After a year, Platon's disguise was exposed and he was transferred to Viet Minh's 99th Battalion in Bến Tre, and then joined the famous 307th Battalion, serving as a company deputy commander, and being entrusted with a 60mm mortar, the "blessed" weapon of his unit.
 He was praised for his bravery and commitment in combat.
 In 1952, Platon joined the Vietnam Communist Party.